linzhaoqin/translation-agent/examples/sample-texts/tattoos.md

 ---
-title: &title "Best way to translate Chinese Tattoos: an Google Translate alternative"
+title: &title "Best way to get Chinese Tattoos meaning: an Google Translate alternative"
-description: &desc "After some tests about chinese tattoos, we find out that Photolate could give you the fully context understand about the tattoos."
+description: &desc "After some tests about chinese tattoos, we find out that Photolate could give you the fully context understand meaning about the tattoos, not just word to word translation."
 date: &date "2025-03-24"
 author: &author "Jane Smith"
 category: 'comparison'